tsuyopon/atsinternals/CH04-Session/ProxyClientSession.md

 XxxClientSession::start()

-  - 开始事务处理
+  - Start transaction processing
-  - Http 协议相对简单，在 start() 中调用 new_transaction()
+  - The Http protocol is relatively simple, calling new_transaction() in start()
-  - H2 协议相对复杂，需要做更多的操作，则未定义 new_transaction()
+  - The H2 protocol is relatively complex and requires more operations.
+New_transaction() is not defined.

-XxxxSessionAccept 通常用来创建 XxxxClientSession，例如：
+XxxxSessionAccept is usually used to create XxxxClientSession, for example:

-  - HttpSessionAccept 创建 HttpClientSession
+  - HttpSessionAccept creates HttpClientSession
-  - Http2SessionAccept 创建 Http2ClientSession
+  - Http2SessionAccept creates Http2ClientSession

-## 参考资料
+## References

 - [ProxyClientSession.h](http://github.com/apache/trafficserver/tree/master/proxy/ProxyClientSession.h)
 - [ProxyClientSession.cc](http://github.com/apache/trafficserver/tree/master/proxy/ProxyClientSession.cc)